Quiltfolk Issue 02: Iowa

 Winterset, Iowa, is home to one of the most charming city squares in all America.
 But it’s particularly loved by quilters, since a one-block walk will provide visitors with everything you could possibly need for a day of fun.
 Quilts by designer Tony Jacobson hang in the local café, Tony himself manages Piece Works Quilt Shop down the street, and if that wasn’t enough, the stunningly beautiful Iowa Quilt Museum is right next door.
 We take you inside each one.

 “When I designed greeting cards I had a little ‘studio’ set up on the back porch of our home.
 It was basically a card table in the middle of the room, but it served its purpose.
 I would send the kids to school then I would paint like mad, getting as much done as I could before they arrived back home.
 After the children went to bed, I would return to my studio for more painting.”

 Pulleys, axles, gears, and wheels.
 CNC machines, extruded aluminum, and big, burly men wielding welders that shoot sparks across their workstations.
 This isn’t the kind of scene and story you expect to see in the pages of a quilting magazine.
 But then again, there has long been a relationship between machines and makers.
 Quilters are no exception.

-Get a FREE copy of Issue 11: Southern California when you subscribe today.
-Plus, for a limited time get 60% OFF select back issues!
+For a limited time get Issue 12: Kentucky FREE when you subscribe today.
+Plus, get 60% OFF select back issues!